 - Camping: Available at the Musch Trail Camp (one mile hike from the trail head)

 - More information: Map My Hike report here; Area trail map here

 - Rating: 6

-This short but scenic (and surprisingly challenging) loop visits Topanga State Park’s lightly traveled western corner.
+This short but scenic (and surprisingly adventurous) loop visits Topanga State Park’s lightly traveled western corner.
 The trails here connect with others in the park, making it easy to extend the hike.

-From the parking area, follow Hillside south for half a mile, passing by a few homes, enjoying nice views of Topanga Canyon on the right.
-You enter the park and make a short climb to a T-junction, where you’ll head left on the Musch Trail.
+From the parking area, follow Hillside south for 0.4 mile, passing by a few homes, enjoying nice views of Topanga Canyon on the right.
+You enter the park and make a short climb to a T-junction, where you’ll head left on the Musch Trail just over half a mile from the start.
 You are now on a segment shared with the popular Eagle Rock loop.
 The trail winds pleasantly along the side of the hill, providing good views of the canyon.